 - Do a once over of your toiletries so you can pick everything up at once.

 Electronic Up-Keep & Charging

 - Download games and books that you may need on your devices.
 Wi-Fi may not be available when you are out and it is good to be prepared.
-Need ideas for Family Fun Apps?
-Check out my post that my daughter helped me put together of her favorite apps when on the road.

 - Clean up your phone, especially if you are using it to take photos.
 Save and delete photos and delete apps you don’t need on vacation.
 You don’t want to be in the middle of taking a picture and see you have no storage.
 Consider a storage saving app like Google Photos or Shutterfly.
 You can set them up to automatically upload your photos.
 I have always used Shutterfly but am trying google photos for the video option during my next trip.